outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - you can start from the core interface using operations core to the problem type (linear equations) and the core objects of the matrix structure (coefficients of a function)

-      - to do: look for corrollaries between matrix multiplication and ml, as theyre both combining sets of equations using value vectors as input to create an output set of coefficients, such as:
+      - to do: look for corrollaries between matrix multiplication and ml, as theyre both combining sets of equations using value vectors as input to create an output set of coefficients/values, such as:

         - a matrix of values is used in the position of a term or a function in the matrix multiplication example
         - by applying order & position in the form of node layer & trajectory (like a row in the matrix), the info of the input vector is organized in a way that adds value once applied across the rows